 Now use the AstUseLib FITS_READ procedure to read the image file

 "testpattern.fits" into RAM.
-Give it the name PATT.
+Transfer both the image data

 Use HPRINT to print the image header to your screen.

 Verify that the file contained a 2-D image.
 What

 Now display the image with CTVSCL and MIN,MAX set to [0,240].

 There are N different image values in PATT.
 What is N?

 Make a list of the values.
 [Hint: use PLOTHIST and WHERE.]